guido-martin/blue-green-demo/README.md

 - kubectl-argo-rollouts
 - **uuidgen** (this tool will be needed only if OS is not linux)

-for ubuntu distributions `make install_deps` can be used to install dependencies.
+For Ubuntu distributions, you can use make install_deps to automatically install these dependencies.

 ```
 $ make install_deps
 Checking and installing required packages...
 Docker is already installed
 Kind is already installed
+kubectl is already installed
-Argo rollouts is already installed
+Argo Rollouts plugin is already installed
 ```

-"If you're using a Linux distribution other than Ubuntu or macOS, you can refer to the official documentation to install the following tools:
+If you're using a Linux distribution other than Ubuntu or macOS, refer to the official documentation to install the necessary tools:

 - Docker: Follow the Docker installation guide for your distribution [here](https://docs.docker.com/engine/install/)
 - Kind: Refer to the Kind documentation for installation instructions on different platforms [here](https://kind.sigs.k8s.io/docs/user/quick-start/).